 The School of Engineering and Computing Sciences offers baccalaureate degrees in computer science, electrical and computer engineering, information technology, mechanical engineering, engineering management, electrical and computer engineering technology, and telecommunications network management.
-An associate's degree in telecommunications technology is also offered.
 Students who have not chosen a specific branch of engineering as a major, or who do not fully satisfy the entrance requirements for engineering, may be classified with an "undeclared" status in the School of Engineering and Computing Sciences up to the end of their second year.
 Transfer students and students who have completed more than two years of coursework should check with both their academic and financial aid advisors regarding their status as majors.
-The school also offers master's degrees in computer science, environmental technology, electrical and computer engineering, energy management, and information, network and computer security.
+The school also offers master's degrees in computer science, environmental technology, electrical and computer engineering, energy management, information, network and computer security, mechanical engineering, and bioengineering.